 Covering body hair can come in handy, especially if you don’t want to shave.
 To help you understand more about it, here are some interesting facts:

 Compared to the hair on your head, body hair lasts for a shorter period.
 Its lifespan is usually around 6 months.
 Additionally, they only grow a few inches long.

 You Shed Them Daily

 A normal human being normally sheds between 100 and 150 strands of body hair daily.
 However, the same hair strands will grow within a day or so.
-The recycling process happens on a daily basis.
-This body hair removal is natural
+The recycling process happens daily.
+This body hair removal is natural.

 Boob Hair Is Not Something Strange